will-wow/ramda-talk-old/deck/deck.md

 ???

-This is a little more verbose, but a lot easier to read.
+This is a little more code, but a lot easier to read.
 On my current ramda project, we've found ourselves doing this pattern a lot - redefining ramda functions with description names.
 It's definitly good for readability - colorFromPair makes a lot more sense than head.
 It's also sometimes nessecary to get things to TypeCheck.
 TypeScript has a concept of generics, which let you define polymorphic functions, but they don't really work when you pass a function as a parameter.
 Generics are probably worth their own talk, so I won't get into it, but if you end up using TypeScript with Ramda (and you should), keep this technique in mind.

 ---